coglinev3/ansible-development/docs/vagrantfile.md

 - **nodes**: The number of nodes for this Box/Image

 !!! attention
+    If you are not using the dynamic inventory file `/vagrant/provisioning/vagrant.ini` (see [below](#environment-type-specific-configuration))
-    If you define new machines, you must also define them in the Ansible inventory file `/vagrant/provisioning/inventory.ini` in order to use the machine with Ansible.
+    and you are defining new machines, you must also add them to the Ansible inventory file `/vagrant/provisioning/inventory.ini` to use these machines with Ansible ,

 # Environment type specific configuration